Dansk Fotografisk Forening

-The Dansk Fotografisk Forening (DFF) or Danish Photographers Association is a non-profit organization for photographers who earn a living from photography.
-Since 1879, it has been supporting professional photography and assisting its members.
+The Dansk Fotografisk Forening (DFF) or Danish Photographers Association is a non-profit organization for professional photographers.
+It was founded in 1879.

 Aims and objectives

 Founded in 1879, the association claims to be the world's oldest organization for professional photographers.
 Its objective is to support and develop photography, foster cooperation among its members and prevent unfair competition.

 These aims are facilitated by means of courses, seminars and mutual cooperation in order to inspire the association's members and keep them informed of the latest techniques and procedures.

 The association provides information about the training of new photographers.
 Members can obtain legal advice thanks to contractual agreements with the Danish Union of Journalists, PresseFotograf Forbundet (Danish Union of Press Photographers) and CopyDan, an organisation promoting access to cultural resources against payment of copyright dues.

 The organization also cooperates with the Federation of European Photographers.

 History

 Dansk Fotografihistorie, published in 2004, provides some interesting details of the association's history: